Kendrick Lamar brings security guard to tears during live show

 Kendrick Lamar’s performance of his 2017 track “Love” appeared to bring a security guard to tears, during a recent stop on his The Big Steppers Tour.

-In a viral clip being circulated on social media, a security guard can be seen wiping tears from his face while the 35-year-old rapper performs “Love,” the track off his album DAMN.
+In a viral clip being circulated on social media, a security guard can be seen wiping tears from his face while the 35-year-old rapper performs “Love”, the track off his album DAMN.

 Towards the end of the clip, the guard gathers himself and raps the line “I’m like an exit away” while moving his head to the beat.